strathRFM/strathRFM/README.md

 # Description:
 strathRFM is a system that can generate datasets of the RF spectrum and map it using the easy to use GUI.

-to install strathRFM you can open a new terminal in JupyterLab and paste in the following code and hit enter
+to install strathRFM you can open a new terminal in JupyterLab and paste in the following commands and hit enter
 ----------------------------------------------------------------------

 mkdir /home/xilinx/jupyter_notebooks/strathRFM